PeterCamilleri/games_lessons/01/README.md

 ## Extra Credits

 This section is only of interest to historian types and those who'd rather not be doomed to repeating the mistakes of the past.
+Otherwise, this section can be seen as a platform for a rant as well as yelling at kids to get off my lawn.

 In ancient times, I recall the 1989 Charles Petzold book:
 [Programming the OS/2 Presentation Manager](https://www.amazon.ca/Programming-Presentation-Manager-Applications-Environment/dp/1556151705/ref=sr_1_29?ie=UTF8&qid=1535567521&sr=8-29&keywords=charles+petzold).